Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Data application

-We subsequently calculated the Pearson correlation between each perceiver's aligned ratings and the target's ratings.
-Unlike the simulation studies, the correlation coefficient $\rho(a,x)$ between the target ($x$) and the aligned perceiver response ($a$) is not observable.
-Instead, we compared these correlations to those obtained without alignment (identity warping), referred to as identity correlations.
+We subsequently calculated the Pearson correlation between each perceiver's aligned ratings and the target's ratings, which were used as the EA measure.
+Unlike the simulation studies, the correlation coefficient $\rho(a,x)$ between the target ($x$) and the perceiver's latent response ($a$) is not observable because the perceiver's latent response is not known.
+Instead, we compared these EA measures to those obtained without alignment (identity warping), referred to as identity correlations.
 Notably, about 2\% of the cases exhibited negative correlations between perceiver and target ratings under identity warping.
 As a data pre-processing step, we removed those cases based on the concern that they may exhibit fundamentally different empathy patterns from the general population of perceivers.

-Figure \ref{fig:delvin_misalignments_scatterplot} presents scatterplots comparing correlations between target and perceiver ratings for pre- and post-aligned data across the four video conditions.
-The majority of points reside above the 45-degree line, indicating that accounting for misalignment generally increases correlations compared to unadjusted analyses.
-However, the unpenalized SRVF alignment often inflates correlations considerably, as observed in the simulation results reported in Section S2.2 in the supplementary material.
-This is most pronounced in the low-positive emotion video group (bottom right panel of Figure \ref{fig:delvin_misalignments_scatterplot}), where many unpenalized correlations approach one, implying near-perfect empathy for most perceivers, an unrealistic outcome given the video's low expressiveness.
-Conversely, for the high-positive video group (top right panel), some unpenalized correlations fall substantially below identity correlations because excessive warping distorted overall function trends.
+Figure \ref{fig:delvin_misalignments_scatterplot} presents scatterplots comparing these EA measures between target and perceiver ratings for pre- and post-aligned data across the four video conditions.
+The majority of points reside above the 45-degree line, indicating that accounting for misalignment generally increases EA measures compared to unaligned analyses.
+However, the unpenalized SRVF alignment often inflates EA considerably, as observed in the simulation results This is most pronounced in the low intensity positive video group (bottom right panel of Figure \ref{fig:delvin_misalignments_scatterplot}), where many unpenalized EA approach one, implying near-perfect empathy for most perceivers, an unrealistic outcome given the video's low expressiveness.
+Conversely, for the high intensity positive video group (top right panel), some unpenalized EA fell substantially below identity EA because excessive warping distorted overall function trends.